mth1da/MAPS/README.md

 ## Languages

 #### PHP
 PHP is a server-side scripting language used for creating dynamic and web applications.
-We used it with Symfony, a framework used for building projects with a MVC architecture.
+We used it with Symfony, a framework used for building projects with an MVC architecture.

 #### Twig
 Twig is a flexible, and secure PHP template engine used by Symfony that simplifies the process of creating and maintaining HTML code.